Churcher's College

 Churcher's College is a private co-educational fee-charging day school, founded in 1722.
-Churcher’s College is regarded as a leading private school in the south of England.
+Churcher’s College has been regarded as a leading private school in the south of England.
 The senior school (ages 11–18) is in the market town of Petersfield, Hampshire, and the junior school and nursery (ages 3–11) are in nearby Liphook.
 It is a member of the Headmasters' and Headmistresses' Conference (HMC).

 The College was founded in Petersfield in the 1720s by the will of Richard Churcher to educate local boys in the skills needed for service in the East India Company.

-The headmaster is Simon Williams who replaced Geoffrey Buttle in September 2004.
+The headmaster is Will Scott, who replaced Simon Williams at the end of the 2025-2026 academic year.

 History

 The school was founded under the will of Richard Churcher in 1722.
 Churcher was a wealthy local philanthropist who had made his fortune through interests in the British East India Company.
 His will, dated 1722, decreed that the College was to educate:

 10 or 12 local boys from Petersfield, of any age from 9 to 14, in the arts of writing, arithmetic, mathematics and navigation so they could be apprenticed to masters of ships sailing in the East Indies.

-Under the terms of the will, Churcher's College was created from a £3000 gift as a non-denominational foundation, a status it has kept to this day.
+Under the terms of the will, Churcher's College was created from a £3,000 gift as a non-denominational foundation, a status it has kept to this day.
 The original school, built in 1729, is in College Street and is a Grade II* listed building.
 The school became increasingly popular due to its successes, and in 1881 moved to its present location in Ramshill, accommodating 150 boys, on land donated by the J&W Nicholson & Co family of gin makers.